Ishan-sinha/Bata-Website/README.md

 - Addition of backend using Node.js and Angular.js
 - Deployment of a database using MongoDB
+- Use machine learning to for better product recommendation.

 ## Changes Working on
 - Creating this application with Django and python